Airflow Incidents and Task Observability

 Conn ID Naming

-You can change the name from mcd_default_session, but it will require you to specify the name of the Conn ID on each callback.
-Use mcd_default_session for the simplest approach.
+You can change the name from mcd_gateway_default_session, but it will require you to specify the name of the Conn ID on each callback.
+Use mcd_gateway_default_session for the simplest approach.

-1. Set the Conn Type to Monte Carlo Data.
+1. Set the Conn Type to Monte Carlo Data Gateway.

 2. Paste the API Key ID in the Login field